NBA Injury Report for Today

 Marcus Smart (PG)

-The Lakers listed Smart as Questionable for Monday's (Mar.
-23) game against Detroit.
+The Lakers listed Smart as Out for Thursday's (Apr.
+2) game against the Thunder.

 Player HeadShot